 Pedal Board

-IT MAY HAVE BEEN A BONEHEAD MOVE, but at the end of 2025 I once again fell victim to a combination of Black Friday sales and GAS (Gear Acquisition Syndrome).
-I bought a few more Eurorack modules.
-A few more than my existing case could accommodate, so I decided to build a new, larger case (documented elsewhere).
-One thing I refuse to do, however, is expand the overall worksurface for my collection of synthesizer crap.
+AT THE END OF 2025, I once again fell victim to a combination of Black Friday sales and GAS (Gear Acquisition Syndrome).
+I bought a few more Eurorack modules — a few more than my existing case could accommodate, so I decided to build a new, larger case (documented here).
+One thing I refuse to do, however, is expand the overall workspace for my collection of synthesizer crap.
 It’s the one limitation that keeps my spending from going completely off the rails.
-And that worksurface is pretty full, so a new, larger Eurorack case necessitated getting rid of something else.
+And that workspace is pretty full, so a new, larger Eurorack case necessitated getting rid of something else.

 The first stand I built to hold synth stuff was a two tier design.
 It took up a fair amount of space.
-I looked into chopping it down in some fashion to a one tier stand, but decided it would be easier to replace it with a new, smaller stand.
+I considering chopping it down in some fashion to a one tier stand, but decided it would be easier to just make a new, smaller stand.
 I’m calling it a pedal board because it mostly serves to support guitar pedals.
 It has a little extra room, so I place the Sn synthesizer on it, as well.

-As per usual, the stand consists of laser cut vertical supports, a lipped poplar shelf and a threaded rod.
+The stand consists of laser cut 10° angled supports, a lipped poplar shelf and (of course) a threaded rod.
 The supports are plenty sturdy on their own so in this case, the threaded rod is pretty much ornamental.

 A home for four pedals and a litle synthesizer